Eumatter/EuMatter-Thesis-Project/assessment.md

   - No code splitting implemented despite Vite support
   - React Query (@tanstack/react-query) is installed but may not be fully utilized for caching
 - **Minimal use of React.memo** - potential unnecessary re-renders
+  - `React.memo` only used in `CommentModal.jsx` and `CommentSection.jsx` for `CommentItem` components
   - Some components use `useMemo` and `useCallback` (UserDashboard, DepartmentDashboard, CommentModal)
   - List components (events, donations, users) not memoized
   - Dashboard components re-render on every context update
   - Some expensive computations memoized, but not consistently
-  - `CommentItem` in CommentModal is memoized, but other list items are not
+  - Most list items and card components not memoized, causing unnecessary re-renders
 - **Images not lazy-loaded/optimized** for campaign/event feeds
   - Base64 images in database loaded immediately
   - No image optimization, compression, or responsive images